 An introduction to the initial knowledge, skills and understandings required by adult learners who are beginning to read and write.

-- Specifically, the seven areas selected as starting points provide support for working out how to read and write words (decoding written words, forming letters, and writing or encoding words) to enable learners to access and work within the first steps of the Learning Progressions.
+Starting Points gives a framework for learning to which tutors can add content and contexts appropriate to the situations and needs of their learners.
+It has been developed to complement and support the Adult Literacy Learning Progressions.
+Specifically, the seven areas selected as starting points provide support for working out how to read and write words (decoding written words, forming letters, and writing or encoding words) to enable learners to access and work within the first steps of the Learning Progressions.

-- They represent critical skills and knowledge that are essential for supporting adult literacy development.
+They represent critical skills and knowledge that are essential for supporting adult literacy development.
 Without these skills and knowledge, it is unlikely a learner could advance significantly through the progressions for reading and writing.

-- Unlike the progressions, the areas selected here as starting points are not represented in strands or in a sequential way, because the skills and knowledge are closely interdependent and are related most closely to only two of the learning progressions: Decoding (in Read with Understanding) and Spelling (in Write to Communicate).
+Unlike the progressions, the areas selected here as starting points are not represented in strands or in a sequential way, because the skills and knowledge are closely interdependent and are related most closely to only two of the learning progressions: Decoding (in Read with Understanding) and Spelling (in Write to Communicate).